Gabriella Papadakis: 2021–22 season: Olympic Champions

 Competing at the 2022 Winter Olympics in Beijing, Papadakis/Cizeron began the dance event with a record-setting rhythm dance score of 90.83, 1.98 points ahead of Russian rivals Sinitsina/Katsalapov in second.
 Papadakis said they were "positively superstitious" about the Olympics as "we've always skated very well in China, and why should it be different this time?"
-They also went on to win the free dance, setting a new world record for total score (226.98).
+They also won the free dance, and set a new world record for total score (226.98).

 Cizeron said that "the silver four years ago made us to want the gold medal more than anything else.
 I think we've never worked that hard for a specific goal throughout our career.
 All the gold medals came one after the other without us really wanting them as a precise goal.
 This year we gathered the courage actually to want to win."

 Papadakis and Cizeron concluded the season at the 2022 World Championships, held on home soil in Montpellier.
 Longtime rivals Sinitsina/Katsalapov were absent due to the International Skating Union banning all Russian athletes due to their country's invasion of Ukraine.
 They won the rhythm dance by a world record score of 92.73, 3.01 points over training mates Hubbell/Donohue.
 In the free dance they set another world record (137.09) as well as a world record for total score (229.82), taking their fifth World title.
 With Hubbell/Donohue taking the silver medal and Chock/Bates the bronze, the entire podium consisted of skaters from the Ice Academy of Montreal.
 Papadakis remarked "we're so lucky to have been surrounded by our closest friends here on the podium.
 I think that's very rare and it's what makes it worth it – gold medals, and the event, and the work.
 I think friendship, in the end, is what stays."

 In June 2022, Papadakis and Cizeron announced that they would take a one-year break from competition but would not rule out returning and pushing for the 2026 Winter Olympics.
 Cizeron said, "if we were stopping for good, we'd say it."
 On the possibility of continuing, Papadakis added "creating something new coupled with our will as artists would be a reason to come back.
 You need an inner fire to compete."

 Papadakis and Cizeron extended their break for an additional season in April 2023.
 They officially announced their retirement as competitive ice dancing team on December 3, 2024.
-During a podcast interview with Championnes du Monde, Papadakis revealed that the main reason behind her and Cizeron's decision to split was due to her values no longer aligning with that of her partner's, her coaches, and the French Federation of Ice Sports.
-She further stated that she felt the Ice Academy of Montreal no longer felt like a healthy environment for her to continue training in.
+During a podcast interview with Championnes du Monde, Papadakis said that the main reason behind her and Cizeron's decision to split was due to her values no longer aligning with that of her partner's, her coaches, and the French Federation of Ice Sports.
+She further said that she felt the Ice Academy of Montreal (IAM) no longer felt like a healthy environment for her to continue training in.